cysouw/diathesis/text/c12_zuInfinitive.md

 - ^* Ich habe gesehen, wie er scheint ihm ein Buch zu geben.
 :::

 A special characteristic of this construction is that an additional dative experiencer can sometimes be added [@next a].
-Very sparingly *erscheinen* instead of *scheinen* is used with a *zu‑Infinitive* [@next b].
+Very sparingly *erscheinen* instead of *scheinen* is used with a *zu‑Infinitiv* [@next b].
 The light verb *erscheinen* is much more commonly attested with a participle (see [@sec:participles-scheinen-intransitive]).

 ::: ex
 - Das Kind scheint mir zu schlafen.